autowarefoundation/autoware/system/system_monitor/docs/hdd_reader.md

 ## Name

-hdd_reader - Read S.M.A.R.T. information for monitoring HDD temperature
+hdd_reader - Read S.M.A.R.T. information for monitoring HDD temperature and life of HDD

 ## Synopsis